thoughtbot/ruby-science/release/ruby-science-sample.md

 ### Drawbacks

-Introducing a null object can remove duplication and clutter, but it can also cause pain and confusion:
+Introducing a null object can remove duplication and clutter.
+But it can also cause pain and confusion:

 * As a developer reading a method like `Question#most_recent_answer_text`, you